 She studied at the Slade from 1985-1991 BA(Hons) and HDFA), and shows her paintings at Browse and Darby, with a solo show in 2016.

 Laura Smith completed her BA at The Slade School of Fine Art in 2003 and went on to win the Richard Ford Award from The Royal Drawing School in 2004.
 She graduated from her MFA at The Slade School of Fine Art in 2012, winning the Clare Winsten Memorial Award.
 She was shortlisted for the Threadneedle Prize in 2011 and 2016.
+Laura became a member of the NEAC in 2022.
 Selected group shows include: Small is Beautiful, Flowers Gallery, 2018; Spring Exhibition, Rebecca Hossack Gallery, 2018; Little Clown My Heart, Arthouse1, 2018; Control to Collapse, Blyth Gallery, 2017; Summer Exhibition, Royal Academy of Arts, 2014 and 2016; Models and Materialities, Bay Art Gallery, 2016; Creekside Open, APT Gallery, 2015 and 2017; Lynn Painter-Stainers Prize, Mall Galleries, 2015; The Jerwood Drawing Prize, 2012.